Grethe Meyer: GM 15 and GM 30 pendant lamps, 1984

-In 2004, The GM 15 and GM 30 lamps were created based on Grethe Meyers original sketches from May 1984.
-20 years after their conception, the Danish brand Menu put the 'Grethe Meyer Lamp' into production for the first time.
+In 2004, the GM 15 and GM 30 lamps were created based on Meyer's original sketches from May 1984.
+20 years after their conception, the Danish brand Menu put the Grethe Meyer Lamp into production for the first time.
 The GM Lamp represents classic Danish industrial design, brought to life from the sketches of one of the masters of the style.

 Awards

 Among the many awards she received are: